ocadwebxr/ocadu-open-webxr/README.md

 - If you have a compatible VR headset, you can view your work in VR by clicking the VR icon.

 Descriptions of the controls are also available by clicking the gamepad icon; you can modify this description by modifying the file 'public/controls.html' in the code editor's folder hierarchy.

+We will cover how to edit the appearance of the Gallery Hub as well as more advanced page navigation features in a later section of the README.

 ---------